GLOBAL MARKETS-Stocks and bond yields sink as growth fears set in

 YUAN DOWN

-The bond market reaction is the clearest signal of how investors are now interpreting the economic hit from Brexit - yet another shock to a vulnerable global economy, another wave of central bank easing and possibly the starting gun for a new round of currency, tax and even trade wars.
+The bond market reaction is the clearest signal of how markets are interpreting the economic hit from Brexit - yet another shock to a vulnerable global economy, another wave of central bank easing and possibly the starting gun for a new round of currency, tax and even trade wars.

 China, which has been steadily weakening the yuan while eyes are fixed on Europe, allowed the value of its currency against the dollar to fall to another 5-1/2 year low overnight.
 That helped Shanghai's stock market remain in positive territory.

-In Europe the big concern is how banks will cope with yet lower interest rates and writedowns in the value of assets they hold, as well as a new blow to growth that might cool borrowing and threaten more loan defaults.
+In Europe the big concern is how banks will cope with yet lower interest rates and writedowns in the value of assets they hold.

 Italy's bank sector index has fallen 30 percent since Britain voted on June 23 to quit the European Union, bringing its losses so far this year to 57 percent.
 The euro zone banking stocks index has dropped 22 percent and 37 percent respectively.